-TPWD has fish attractors, Figure 2.2, made of plastic pipe tree tops and PVC cubes, installed in 2017, which was partially funded by revenue from the Texas largemouth bass conservation license plate.
+TPWD has placed fish attractors, mapped in Figure 2.2, made of plastic pipe, tree tops and PVC cubes, installed in 2017, which was partially funded by revenue from the Texas largemouth bass conservation license plate.
 USACE, Northeast Texas Municipal Water District, the Cypress Basin Chapter of the Texas Master Naturalist Program, and other local partners assisted TPWD staff with construction and installation of these structures.
 Additional fish habitat includes man-made structures such as rip-rap, natural and artificial brush piles, and boat docks.